Kodsport/programmerarens_testamente/app/problems/problemTypes.md

 Next location is given when all test cases pass.

+Needs to have test cases in data/sample or data/secret You can use `max_time` in the config file to limit the cpu time the submitted program is allowed to use

 Example: deladChoklad

 ## `pt_what-is-code-doing`

-Problem has code, shown to user in a non-copyable way (e.g. image).
+Problem has code, shown to user in a non-copyable way.

+Needs to have a `generate.py` with the function `generateCode()`

 Next location *is* the answer.